Coordinated compute for classical infrastructure at production scale.

 Co-Design

 Not every workload fits an off-the-shelf category.
-We co-design logical pipelines to map your problem space cleanly onto AO-Engine primitives.
+We co-design execution paths that map your problem space cleanly onto AO components.

 • Collaborative architecture sessions with AO engineers.